zhuchenyu2008/Weibo_PublicOpinion_AnalysisSystem/README-EN.md

 #### 4.1 Configure API Keys

-Edit the `config.py` file and fill in your API keys (you can also choose your own models and search proxies):
+Edit the `config.py` file and fill in your API keys (you can also choose your own models and search proxies).
+The refreshed configuration keeps all legacy defaults while letting you override OpenAI-compatible model names and API bases when needed.
+See [LLM Configuration Unification Notes](./docs/llm_configuration.md) for a detailed compatibility matrix:

 ```python
 # MySQL Database Configuration